 Typical periods offered: Fall, Spring

-DESIGN 6150 Readings in Visual and Material Culture
+DESIGN 6150 Reading Visual Culture

 Credit 3 units.